Illegal food: Drugs.

 -Do people know which ingredients each drugs should be normally made of?

 -Where can they find out if harmful substances are added to it?

--Is it an economical advantage for public fonds or a real population benefit to legalize drugs?
+-Is it an economical advantage for public funds or a real population benefit to legalize drugs?

-I purcharse various capsulas, small bags, drug-looking edible ingredients (tapioca starch, sugar powder, sparkling sugar, isomalt, hard colorful candies, spices, apple juice), syringes and tests tubes.
-The aims was to cook and design delicious placeboos for these drugs and to push the boundaries of trust with the people visisting the kiosk.
+I purchased various capsules, small bags, drug-looking edible ingredients (tapioca starch, sugar powder, sparkling sugar, isomalt, hard colorful candies, spices, apple juice), syringes and tests tubes.
+The aims was to cook and design delicious placebos for these drugs and to push the boundaries of trust with the people visiting the kiosk.
 We changed their names for something similar.
 If one day the drugs were legalized and sold casually in public markets by anyone who would wat to, like one could sell fruits or socks, how could you trust the quality and trustiness of a product that can affect you so much?

 The performance worked quite well.
 People stopped by to talk, curious.
 Everyone has something to say about drugs: a story, a rumor, an historical, political or technical fact, an opinion.
-Rare are the open conversation about this topic in public spaces, and many wanted to share their toughts.
-Young Explore exchange-program student group, Californian, Belgian and Australian middle aged tousrists, open-minded hippy social workers, opiniated governement worker, a grandma and her granddaughter, ....
+Rare are the open conversation about this topic in public spaces, and many wanted to share their thoughts.
+Young Explore exchange program student group, Californian, Belgian, and Australian middle aged tourists, open-minded hippy social workers, opinionated government worker, a grandma and her granddaughter, ....
 Everyone added their pinch of salt and I came back from this performance more informed, with new ideas.